-The staircase was creatively designed, and intended as a feature within this conversion.
-We incorporated display alcoves and book-storage space within the proposed staircase design giving it a unique and practical look, which not only increased the available storage space, but was also visually highly effective.
-In any small refurbishment in
+The staircase was creatively designed and intended as a feature within this conversion.
+We incorporated display alcoves and book storage space within the proposed staircase design giving it a unique and practical look, which not only increased the available storage space but was also visually highly effective.
+In any small refurbishment

 More storage was integrated within the dormer window alcoves, which yet again allowed the best use of the existing space.
 In addition to that, new double-glazed balanced windows were re-fitted within the existing openings.
 The oak wooden window frames, as opposed to the standard white finish, nicely complements the rest of the wood finishes within the room.

-A new kitchenette area was created for the Refurbishment of this one bedroom loft apartment in Hampstead.
+A new kitchenette area was created for this refurbishment London located on the top floor of one bedroom loft apartment in Hampstead.
 Sigma designed a space with the minimum clutter and maximum efficiency, which was done by keeping all the kitchen units and kitchen-related storage to one side of the room.

 Owing to the limited amount of space within this Hampstead refurbishment, the lounge area was once again kept simple yet practical and clutter-free: the room holds only a sofa, a coffee table and TV-stand, making it a clean, practical living space.
 To complement this, the wall colours have been kept light as this a feeling of space and a timeless look.
 The light-grey-toned walls further complement, yet softly contrast, the oak wooden flooring.

-Despite being of a good size, the bedroom needed a well-thought-out storage solution, which is exactly what the Sigma team delivered: a built in wardrobe was fitted to avoid cluttering the room with a stand a-one unit , making the most functional use of the space.
+Despite being of a good size, the bedroom needed a well-thought-out storage solution, which is exactly what the Sigma team delivered a built in wardrobe, this was fitted to avoid cluttering the room with a stand alone unit, making the most functional use of the space.

-Sigma fitted a small W.C. and shower room within this refurbishment in London.
+Sigma fitted a small W.C. and shower room within this refurbishment London.

-The design was constrained by height restrictions and the slope of the gable eaves, so the shower room was kept simple, yet was still clean and up-to-date; and, here again, bright colours were used to maximise the feeling of spaciousness.
+The design was constrained by height restrictions and the slope of the gable eaves, so the shower room was kept simple, yet was still clean and up-to-date; and, here again, bright colors were used to maximize the feeling of spaciousness.

 0203 515 0074